What Happened to GA4 Views in Google Analytics?

 Internal traffic is a way to keep track of and monitor all the traffic coming from your network; it includes any traffic from an IP address or range of IP addresses you set out.

 You make rules that point out internal traffic.
 Each one tests IP addresses against user-defined parameter values.
-When you create an internal traffic definition, the traffic_type parameter automatically adds to all events with the parameter value you defined.
+When you create an internal traffic definition, the traffic_type parameter is automatically added to all events with the value you originally specified.

-Developer traffic rises from your app on the development device.
-And can be identified using the debug_mode=1 or debug_event=1 event parameters.
+Developer traffic comes from your app on development devices.
+It can be identified using the debug_mode=1 or debug_event=1 event parameters.
 If you exclude developer traffic by a filter, you can still see it in DebugView.

 One of the most useful views in UA is filtering out internal employee traffic.
 Utilising the data filters, you can do the same thing with Google Analytics 4.